johnnliu/webpack.configs/README.md

   # webpack.configs

 A crazy idea - I can share my webpack.config files with others to learn what they do.

-Link me yours.
+Link me yours.  @johnnliu / DM https://twitter.com/johnnliu